ndrean/UpImage/README.md

 end
 ```

-We can check is the user should be created or exists with the simple query:
+We can check if the user should be created or exists with the simple query:

 ```elixir
 def get_user_by_provider(provider, email) when provider in ["github"] do